davidespano/deictic/user-test/gesturemap/basic/static/basic/js/lib/tutorials/Recognizing gestures with Deictic.md

 counter-clockwise circle from the examples above.
 Internally, the function communicates with the server-side part and automatically trains the recognizer according to the gesture set.
 This step may take some time to complete (5-6 seconds).

+A <a href="http://localhost:8000/basic/deictic_editor" target="_blank">
+graphical modelling editor</a> for the gesture expressions is available.

 ````
 var deictic = new Input.Deictic();
 // configures deictic for recognizing a V and a circle gesture (counter-clockwise)